Cabbler25/Distributed-Hash-Table/README.md

 >Ensure the app is installed on all 5 AVD's before running the grader.

->Use the command simpledht_grader.exe apk_file_path to run the grader.
+>Use the command simpledht_grading.exe apk_file_path to run the grader.
 Note -h will show you options available to the grader.